excellarateinc/voyage-api-java/readme_docs/STANDARDS-GROOVY.md

-## Style guide
+## Groovy Style guide
+Apache Groovy is a dynamic language built on the JVM platform.
+Groovy is an optionally typed language that can compile native Java, Groovy syntax, or a mix of both.
+Groovy was created as a way to quickly write Java code without much of the excessive verbosity of Java, and to layer on dynamic language features on top of the statically types Java language.

+Read more about Groovy at [http://groovy-lang.org](http://groovy-lang.org)

-This is a modification of the [default Groovy style guide](http://groovy-lang.org/style-guide.html).
+This Groovy style guide is a modification of the [default Groovy style guide](http://groovy-lang.org/style-guide.html).
 Unlike the default style guide, we require strict typing for more self-documenting code and better IDE auto-complete.
 We've also stripped out basic language information, as that is not related to code style, but just features of the language.

 ## Table of Contents
 * [Semicolons](#semicolons)